 Common Hazards and Injuries

-The injuries and safety hazards at Kroger's are similar to those and other local grocery stores.
-Many of the statistics, gathered by OSHA (Occupational Safety and Health Administration) have identified dangerous situations and common hazards that injure or have the potential of injuring grocery store workers.
-Some of these hazards and injuries include:
+The work injuries and safety hazards at Kroger are similar to those and other local supermarkets.
+Many OSHA (Occupational Safety and Health Administration) statistics have identified dangerous situations and common hazards that expose Kroger employees to dangers of workplace accidents.

-- Trip Hazards – Slip and trip hazards are common in grocery stores where storerooms, passageways, aisles develop slippery surfaces when mopped or when items fall from the shelves and break open.
-OSHA regulations mandate that every work area and aisleway be maintained in a clean and dry condition.
+- Trip Hazards: Slip and trip hazards involving slick surfaces are common in food stores where storerooms, passageways, aisles develop slippery surfaces when mopped or when items fall from the shelves and break open.
+OSHA regulations mandate that every work area and aisle way remain clean and dry.

-- Unsafe Storage Areas – Many storage areas on the retail floor and in the back rooms are filled with merchandise and containers that are not properly secured in place.
-Employees are often at injured when removing merchandise while standing on the ladder on the aisleway, or in the back room receiving/storage area.
+- Unsafe Storage Areas: Many storage areas on the retail floor and in the back rooms are filled with merchandise and containers that are not properly secured in place.
+These hazards expose Kroger employees to injury when removing merchandise while standing on the ladder on the aisle way or in the backroom receiving/storage area.

-- Unstable Loads – Kroger's, and other grocery stores, take delivery of box filled pallets containing merchandise every day.
-This cargo are brought in by semi-tractor-trailers and loaded on pallets wrapped with plastic to ensure the load is secured.
-Unfortunately, many of these loads are unstable or stacked too high in a way that does not prevent collapsing or sliding.
+- Unstable Loads: Kroger's and other food stores deliver box-filled pallets containing daily merchandise.
+This cargo is brought in by semi-tractor-trailers and loaded on pallets wrapped with plastic to ensure the load is secured.
+Unfortunately, many of these loads are unstable or stacked too high that does not prevent collapsing or sliding.

-- Fire Hazards – Typically, the back room of the grocery store is filled with waste materials, like loose cardboard waiting to be taken away by third-party companies.
-However, before the material is taken from the grocery store, it must be stored in a secured manner that does not create a hazard.
-This means that all bundles, containers, bags, and others will not be interlocked, blocked, or stacked in any way that makes the waste unstable in a way that could collapse or slide.
-Every storage area must be free from accumulated materials that could produce hazards involving an explosion, fire, slipping, or pest harborage.
+- Fire Hazards: Typically, the back room of the supermarket is filled with waste materials, like loose cardboard waiting to be taken away by third-party companies.
+However, before the material is taken from the supermarket, it must be securely stored that it doesn’t create a hazard.

-- Broken Pallets – Any pallet that is broken or has missing parts should be unloaded immediately to avoid potential hazards including a collapse that could cause injury to workers and others who suffer injuries by falling merchandise.
+- Broken Pallets: Any pallet in the store or delivery truck with broken or missing parts should be removed immediately to avoid potential hazards, including a collapse that could lead to an injured employee and others who suffer injuries by falling merchandise.

-- Blocked Eyewash Area – Kroger workers and other grocery store clerks are often exposed to dangerous, toxic materials that might require a body wash or eyewash to flush or drench any injured area.
-When stacked merchandise, waste products or other materials block the eyewash area, it is not available for immediate emergency use by those who might be suffering a burn from exposure to a corrosive material, hazardous liquid or dangerous chemical.
+- Blocked Eyewash Area: Kroger employees and other supermarket clerks are often exposed to dangerous, toxic materials that might require a body wash or eyewash to flush or drench any injured area.
+When stacked merchandise, waste products, or other materials block the eyewash area, it is not available for immediate emergency use by those who might be suffering a burn from exposure to hazardous liquid or dangerous chemicals.

-- Falling – Merchandise is often stored or stacked in high areas including on storage shelves or pallets.
-Many injuries that occurred to grocery store workers are the result of falling while reaching or stretching to lower merchandise to the floor or tripping in an uneven parking lot or sidewalk.
+- Falling: Merchandise is often stored or stacked in high areas, including storage shelves or pallets.
+Many injuries from fall accidents occur to grocery workers and customers while falling when reaching or stretching to lower the merchandise to the floor or tripping in an uneven parking lot or sidewalk.

 There are efforts that the employer can take to minimize potential hazards in the work environment.
-This includes installing nonslip mats and requiring that every employee where slip-resistant shoes to prevent a slip and fall on wet surfaces in the store.
+These efforts include installing non slip mats and requiring that every employee wear slip-resistant shoes to prevent a slip and fall on wet surfaces in the store.

-The grocery store does not need to be a hazardous area for workers, and there are effective steps that the store owner, supervisor or manager can take to ensure the safety of everyone working in shopping at the market.
-The manager should take steps to encourage communication between the supervisor and staff to reduce safety risks in the work environment.
+The supermarket does not need to be a hazardous area for workers.
+There are effective steps that the store owner, supervisor, or manager can take to ensure the safety of everyone working in shopping at the market.
+The manager should encourage communication between the supervisor and staff to reduce safety risks in the work environment.

-The employee should understand that their complaints will be heard by management if the deli slicer, forklift, pallet jack, or cardboard bailer is malfunctioning and requires repair.
-A failure of the management to take effective steps now could cause serious problems, work delays or horrific injuries in the future.
+The employee should understand that management will hear their complaints if the deli slicer, forklift, pallet jack, or cardboard baler malfunctions and requires repair.
+A failure of the management to take effective steps now could cause serious problems, work delays, or horrific injuries in the future.

 Repetitive Motion and Upper Limb Disorder